Module 12: Landlord Access, Documentation & Record-Keeping – LandlordPass

 Suspicion alone does not create an emergency.
 Give proper 24-hour written notice with a reasonable purpose — “scheduled condition inspection” — and document what you find with photos and notes.

 Insurance-required inspections are a valid reason for entry.
-Give proper 24-hour written notice, state the purpose as "insurance-required inspection," and keep the insurer's letter in your file.
+Give proper 24-hour written notice, state the purpose as “insurance-required inspection,” and keep the insurer’s letter in your file.
+The tenant must allow access when proper notice is given with a valid reason.